The Future of Healthcare Mobile Apps

 Finally James Bond gets less money for his gadgets than caregivers for their endoscopes.

 Large part of this financial infusion falls for the technology in healthcare, and the results already speak for themselves.
-Consider healthcare apps, for example.
+Consider healthcare mobile apps for patients, for example.

-Today 60,000 publishers have already filled major stores with more than 260,000 mHealth apps, both Andriod and iOS.
+Today 60,000 publishers have already filled major stores with more than 260,000 mHealth apps, Android and iOS.
 This constantly growing market is expected to reach $31 billion in revenue by 2020, according to Research2Guidance, thanks to 2.6 downloads and more than 550 million active users.

 1. Highly integrated and connected with each other.